On this page:

 On 1 May 2017, changes to the Estate Agents Act 1980 came into effect to strengthen laws against underquoting in Victoria.

 These laws apply to residential property sales and complement the false and misleading representation provisions of the Australian Consumer Law (ACL).
-These laws do not apply to the sale of rural, commercial and industrial properties.
-If you are selling these types of properties you must continue to comply with the ACL provisions.
+They do not apply to the sale of rural, commercial and industrial properties.
+If you are selling these types of properties, you must continue to comply with the ACL provisions.
 For more information, view our False or misleading representations page.